v2sCollections/City-of-Dreams/README.md

 And that's it choom I hope to see you in Night City but now it's time for me to Delta.
 </details>

-This isn't just a mod list we have slapped together this is a whole new world of **cyberpunk 2077** with hundreds of hours spent building, configuring, modding, and testing to create the best cyberpunk experience possible.

-I hope you enjoy this collection and the game as much as I do.
-Time for me to delta but don't be a stranger join our community of edgerunners over on [Discord](https://discord.gg/v2-s-collections-1076179431195955290) see you there choom.

 <details><summary>CLICK HERE TO SEE WHAT OTHER CHOOMS THINK OF THE COLLECTION</summary>
 ![](https://camo.githubusercontent.com/cb463f13e901c2fdc57d1cb1a2f933ae6b19602d41f3892c19c9a3b8daa8448e/68747470733a2f2f7331312e67696679752e636f6d2f696d616765732f536347794b2e706e67)